LedgerHQ/wallet-api/spec/core/errors.md

 ## AccountNotFound

-Returned by the server when the client request an opperation (for example a transaction signature) with a specific account and this account can't be found on the wallet side.
+Returned by the server when the client request an operation (for example a transaction signature) with a specific account and this account can't be found on the wallet side.

 ```ts
 title: "AccountNotFound";